 There are several national organizations that can help families through this process and give local professional referrals.
 They might also have information about financial assistance for testing.
 You might want to contact:

-Luckily, there is plenty of information on how to address the needs of these children.
-More information on strategies to help children with learning disabilities is available on LD OnLine and Reading Rockets.
+Fortunately, there is plenty of information on how to address the needs of these children.
+Strategies and resources to help children with learning disabilities are available on Reading Rockets and our sister site, LD OnLine.

 Although we don't review specific reading programs, the following articles outline the elements that all effective reading instruction contains.
 From these articles, you can see how your child’s reading program compares: